-The Fairweather Art Group, named after the eccentric and inspiring artist Ian Fairweather who finished his career in SE QLD meet after school on Wednesdays.
-It is open to all art students and provides opportunities for students to extend their arts practice.
-It includes visits to local galleries, workshops by visiting artists and extra support for their own or school art projects.
+Students are encouraged to pursue their interests in Visual Art by visiting local galleries, participating in workshops by visiting artists and receiving extra support at lunchtimes for their own or school art projects.
 The school also looks for opportunities to enter students work in a range of local and national competitions.